three-cubed/prettypay-demo/prettypay/README.md

 ### Potential path problems
 The file `/prettypay/views/view.ejs` begins with a javascript `script src` tag and a CSS import.
 These should link to the appropriate javascript and CSS pages in the `/prettypay` directory.

-However, when you include `<%- include('../prettypay/views/view.ejs')%>` in a page, the location of the page in the parent directory and the manner in which it is routed may change the paths that must be followed in order to access Prettypay's javascript and CSS.
+However, when you include `<%- include('../prettypay/views/view.ejs')%>` in a file, the location of that file in the parent directory and the manner in which it is routed may change the paths that must be followed in order to access Prettypay's javascript and CSS.
+Note that the paths must be in relation to the location of the file in which the Prettypay view is placed, not the location of the Prettypay view file.

 Therefore, the javascript `script src` tag and CSS import at the top of `/prettypay/views/view.ejs` have paths which may need amending to fit your file structure.